Mojtaba Hosseini

-Mojtaba Hosseini (مجتبی حسینی, born 5 May 1974) is an Iranian football coach and former player who is the manager of Aluminium Arak.
+Mojtaba Hosseini (مجتبی حسینی, born 5 May 1974) is an Iranian football coach and former player who is the manager of Nassaji Mazandaran.
 He started his youth career with Bank Melli and continue with Zob Ahan.
 Six years after his retirement, he began his coaching spell as the assistant coach at Nassaji.
 After Golmohammadi take overs the reins of Saba in June 2012, he became the assistant coach of Saba but resigned from his position in January 2013 to join to the Golmohammadi's technical staff at Persepolis.